AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 **Duration**: 30 minutes

-**Synopsis**: Based on the pre-calculated events in the Cosmos DB for our pre-defined personality types (Comedy fan, Drama fan, etc), you will implement and deploy an algorithm that will generate these associations and put them in Cosmos DB for offline processing by the web and function applications.
+**Synopsis**: Based on the pre-calculated events in the Cosmos DB for our pre-defined personality types (Comedy fan, Drama fan, etc.), you will implement and deploy an algorithm that will generate these associations and put them in Cosmos DB for offline processing by the web and function applications.

 ### Task 1: Generate the Associations

-1. Switch back to your Databricks workspace, select the **02 Association Rules** workbook.
+1. Switch back to your Databricks workspace and open the **02 Association Rules** notebook.

 1. Attach your cluster to the notebook using the dropdown.
 In the drop down, select the **small** cluster.